Why Do Cats Bite Each Other’s Necks? 7 Reasons for This Behavior

 Neck biting might come out as aggression over toys, food, or attention.
 This is part of the “showing dominance” side of neck biting.
 Resources can be claimed by a dominant cat as their territory because they feel like they are protecting their belongings.

 However, the neck biting might also be accompanied by hissing, yowling, and full-on fights, which go beyond play and into aggression.
-If one cat seems to be protecting the litter box or they bite when you’re petting the other cat, you’ll need to address these behaviors.
+If one cat seems to be protecting the litter box or bites when you’re petting the other cat, you’ll need to address these behaviors.

 7. Medical Reasons